One way that I know it’s fall is when The Tyrant begins demanding a breakfast offering of whole wheat spiced pumpkin pancakes.

 In a large mixing bowl, whisk together the wet ingredients: pumpkin puree, milk, maple syrup, egg, and vanilla.

-In a separate mixing bowl, combine the dry ingredients: flour, baking powder, baking soda, and spices.
+In a separate mixing bowl, combine the dry ingredients: flour (we recommend Great River stone ground organic whole wheat flower - we buy it in bulk), baking powder, baking soda, and spices.
 Whisk until uniformly mixed together.

 Combine the wet and dry ingredients and whisk or blend together.

 Put a frying pan or griddle on medium heat.
 Once the pan is heated, lightly butter the bottom of the pan (use real butter from local, free-range cows, not the fake stuff!)